jasper-zanjani/notes/cloud/README.md

 ## Glossary
 Term              | Definition
 :---              | :---
+Atomicity, Consistency, Isolation, Durability (ACID) | properties of database transactions intended to guarantee validity even in the event of error or failure
 Classless Inter-Domain Domain Routing | style of describing IP address ranges where a slash followed by a number follows the IP address (i.e. `10.0.0.0/8`) describes what portion of an IP address is variable and what portion describes the host [[A](#sources): 280] document store    | also "document-oriented database", a type of **NoSQL database** that relies on the concept of the record as **document**, whose **content** may differ in format and structure from document to document.
 Documents are placed within a **collection**, and each document is addressed via a unique key.
 Elasticity        | ability to increase or decrease the __instance count or size__ of existing resources based on fluctuations in traffic or load, or in resource workload